Ever wondered what it’s really like as an Instagram mommy influencer?

 Stories vs Feed

-Instagram has split itself into two entities (not even bothering to mention IGTV b/c who watches that?).
-The feed and Stories.
+Instagram has split itself into two entities: the feed and Stories.

 The feed is the pictures you see when you scroll on Instagram and the ones that live on your profile page.

 Stories are featured at the top of Instagram and go away after 24 hours.